EXPLORE | EXCHANGE | EVOLVE

 Upon completion of this elective course, students will be able to:

-Julia Waldegger
+Waldegger Julia

-Mag.iur.
-Julia Waldegger, MSc is a lecturer at the department Business Administration Online at MCI | The Entrepreneurial School.
-She has an academic background in law, political science and organization studies and focuses on algorithmic management and its consequences in her research.
-She endeavours to weave themes of responsibility, sustainability, and ethics in her educational approach.
+Mag. iur.
+Julia Waldegger, MSc, is a Lecturer at the Department of Business Administration Online (MCI).
+She has an academic background in law, political science, and organization studies.
+Her research focuses on algorithmic management and its consequences.
+She endeavors to weave themes of responsibility and ethics into her educational approach.

 Assessment